becem-gharbi/iconify-offline-nuxt/README.md

 The advantages are:
 - ✔️  On server side no need for network calls thus better loading time.
-- ✔️  On client side no need to rely on Iconify API thus better security.
 - ✔️  Takes benefit from Iconify client & server side caching (localStorage & memory).
 - ✔️  Build offline applications.